Skip to main content

 How do I measure ITIL success?

-Measure success using KPIs like service availability, incident resolution time, and customer satisfaction.
+Measure ITIL success using KPIs like mean time to resolve (MTTR), first contact resolution (FCR), service availability, and customer satisfaction (CSAT) scores.

 What are common ITIL mistakes?